Agramm18/Patient_Management_System_v.05/README.md

 # Patient Management System V5.01

-Java console project for a patient management system rewrite.
-The current focus is the technical foundation: bootstrap flow, controller routing, `.env` validation, MySQL connection setup, default admin account bootstrap, DB-backed registration, DB-backed login, and login attempt logging.

-## Project Direction

-This version reflects a restructuring of the project architecture and tooling.

-The earlier project state relied heavily on constructor-driven flow.
-Objects created other objects directly, logic was chained through constructors, and startup behavior became spread across multiple classes.
-That made the control flow harder to trace and harder to extend.

-The project is now moving toward a more central controller structure:

-- `BootConfigService` starts the boot process
-- `FrontController` dispatches requests into sub-controllers
-- `ConfigController` validates configuration and database access
-- `AuthController` handles the current registration/login entry point
-- Repository classes isolate database access from console input logic

-The goal is to keep application flow visible from one central place instead of hiding system behavior inside nested constructors.

-The tooling was also changed during this phase:

-- IntelliJ IDEA is now the main development environment
-- Maven handles dependency management and project execution
-- The Maven compiler configuration currently targets Java 21

-## Current Status

-The application currently starts through a console bootstrap flow and routes into configuration and authentication.

-Active flow right now:

-1. Start `app.Main`
-2. Print the welcome message and system loader
-3. Run `BootConfigService.SystemConfig(scanner)`
-4. Create `FrontController` with the available sub-controllers
-5. Route to `ConfigController`
-6. Validate the `.env` file and required values
-7. Build and test the MySQL JDBC connection
-8. Store runtime DB connection settings in `DBManager`
-9. Check whether `local_admin` and `admin` starter accounts exist
-10. Create missing default admin accounts with BCrypt password hashes
-11. Route to `AuthController`
-12. Show the authentication menu: registration, login, or exit
-13. Registration collects username, email, phone number, and password, then inserts into `accounts`
-14. Login validates username and password through repository classes
-15. Each login attempt is written through `AccountRepository`

-## What Is Implemented

-- Maven project setup via `pom.xml`
-- Maven compiler source/target set to Java 21
-- Console entry point in `app.Main`
-- Bootstrap service in `app.Bootstrap.BootConfigService`
-- Central routing through `FrontController`
-- Configuration flow via `ConfigController`
-- `.env` file validation with `dotenv-java`
-- JDBC connection test for MySQL
+Java console project for a patient management system.
+The current focus is the technical foundation: bootstrap flow, central controller routing, `.env` validation, MySQL connection setup, default admin account bootstrap, DB-backed registration, DB-backed login, login attempt logging, and first role validation.

+## Current Project Status

+The project has been restructured from a constructor-heavy flow into a clearer controller, flow, service, and repository structure.

+The current entry path is:

+- `app.Main`
+- `BootConfigService`
+- `FrontController`
+- `ConfigController`
+- `AuthController`
+- Authentication flows under `app.Auth.Flow`
+- Database access through repository classes

+Main changes so far:

+- Maven project setup with Java 21 compiler configuration.
+- `FrontController` is the central dispatch point for sub-controllers.
+- `ConfigController` is the entry point for `.env` and SQL configuration.
+- `DBManager` stores runtime JDBC connection settings.
+- Default account bootstrap exists for `local_admin` and `admin`.
+- Registration was split into `RegistrationFlow`, `RegistrationService`, `PasswordFlow`, `PasswordService`, and `UserAccountRepository`.
+- Login was split into `LoginFlow`, `LoginService`, `AuthenticationRepository`, `LoginResult`, and `LoginLogsRepository`.
+- Login attempts are persisted in `login_attempts`.
+- After successful login, `accounts.user_role` is checked through `RoleRepository`.
+- Users without a role are routed into a first role selection flow through `RoleValidationService` and `roleMenu`.
+- Menu classes were moved into `app.Menus`.
+- Architecture, activity, and UML documentation is stored under `docs/`.

+## Current Runtime Flow

+1. `app.Main` starts the console application.
+2. The welcome message and system loader are printed.
+3. `BootConfigService.SystemConfig(scanner)` creates the controllers.
+4. `FrontController` routes first to `CONFIG`.
+5. `ConfigController` validates the `.env` file.
+6. `SQLValidationService` builds the MySQL JDBC URL and tests the connection.
+7. `DBManager` stores the runtime user, password, and JDBC URL.
+8. `SystemAccountValidationService` checks whether roles `local_admin` and `admin` exist in `accounts.user_role`.
+9. `SetDefaultAccounts` creates missing default accounts with BCrypt password hashes.
+10. If configuration succeeds, `FrontController` routes to `AUTH`.
+11. `AuthController` shows the authentication menu: registration, login, or exit.
+12. Registration collects username, email, phone number, and password.
+13. `PasswordService` validates and hashes the password.
+14. `UserAccountRepository` inserts the new account into `accounts` with status `waiting_for_authorization`.
+15. Login validates username and password against the database.
+16. Every login attempt is saved through `LoginLogsRepository` into `login_attempts`.
+17. After successful login, `RoleRepository` checks whether the account has a role.
+18. If `user_role = unassigned`, the application currently displays and validates a role selection only.

+## Implemented

+- Maven setup in `pom.xml`
+- Java 21 Maven compiler source/target
+- `exec-maven-plugin` configured with `app.Main`
+- Console bootstrap through `BootConfigService`
+- Central dispatch structure through `FrontController`
+- Configuration flow through `ConfigController`
+- `.env` existence and required value validation through `dotenv-java`
+- MySQL JDBC connection test
 - Runtime DB connection settings through `DBManager`
-- Starter account checks for `local_admin` and `admin`
+- Default account check for `local_admin` and `admin`
-- Automatic creation of missing default admin accounts
+- Automatic creation of missing default accounts
-- Default starter account values: `root_access` for `local_admin`, `admin_rights` for `admin`, `IT` department, enabled account status, and required password change
-- BCrypt password hashing for default accounts, registration, and login verification
+- BCrypt hashing for default accounts, registration, and login checks
-- Authentication menu with registration, login, and exit options
+- Authentication menu with registration, login, and exit
-- Registration input flow for username, email, phone number, password creation, and DB insert
+- Registration with username, email, phone number, and password validation
-- Password creation rules: at least 10 characters, uppercase letter, lowercase letter, number, and special character
+- Password rules: at least 10 characters, uppercase letter, lowercase letter, number, and special character
-- Login input flow with username lookup and BCrypt password check
-- `LoginResult` object for returning login success state and failure reason
-- Login attempt persistence through `AccountRepository`
-- Repository classes for account creation, authentication checks, and login attempt logging
-- Placeholder policy classes for future account/password policy logic
-- Placeholder controller/view classes for future menu, service, and UI flows

-## Current Features

-- Boot flow with system loader, config check, and routing into authentication
-- Config validation for `.env`, MySQL connection, and runtime DB setup
-- Automatic default admin setup for missing `local_admin` and `admin` accounts
+- Database insert for new accounts through `UserAccountRepository`
-- Registration with user input validation, BCrypt password hashing, and DB insert
 - Login with username lookup and BCrypt password verification
-- Login result tracking with failure reasons such as username not found, invalid password, too many invalid passwords, and SQL exception
+- `LoginResult` for login success state and failure reason
-- Login attempt logging after each login try
+- Login attempt logging through `LoginLogsRepository`
+- First role check through `RoleRepository`
+- Role selection menu through `roleMenu`
+- Mermaid and Draw.io documentation under `docs/`

 ## Current Project Structure